Digital marketing 101: A social media strategy is essential for your business (part 2)

 - Each post, reply and comment you publish on one of your social media profiles will be present online for an indefinite amount of time.
 Nothing is truly dead on the internet!

-- Remember people, including customers and critics, can engage in your brand with ease.
+- Remember people, including customers and critics, can engage with your brand with ease.
 You don’t have full control of everything on social media platforms.

 - Your target audience may not be active on social media channels at all.
 Sadly, not everyone is on social media.